-3 Prof., Department of Statistics, Ankara University, Turkey, Yilmaz.Akdi@ankara.edu.tr.
+3 Prof., Department of Statistics, Ankara University, Turkey, Yilmaz.Akdi@ ankara.edu.tr.
 ORCID: 0000-0003-0188-0970

 Since the beginning of the COVID-19 epidemic, which is one of the biggest pandemics in the history of the world, tourism, economy, etc. heavily damaged areas and continues to do so.
 Current, almost 250 million people infected leading to 4 million deaths.
 COVID-19 threats not only the health of the humankind but also our jobs and even our way of life.
 During the pandemic many organizations and institutions transform their classic office work to remote work.
 Despite the slowing pace of the epidemic, such changes in business life are still being discussed and may even be applied permanently in some business areas.
 In this period, the most destructive effect was seen in the education system.
-In many countries, education was suspended and distance education methods were tried.
-There are still problems with higher education today.
+In many countries, education was suspended and distance education today.
 The development of distance education systems has also opened the way for many opportunities.
 Personal development trainings have been developed with many distance educations programs.